monyarm/NovelVM/doc/docportal/advanced_topics/configuration_file.rst

 	.. panels::
 		:column: col-lg-12 mb-2

-		ScummVM follows the XDG Base Directory Specification, so by default the configuration file is found at ``~/.config/scummvm/scummvm.ini``, but its location might vary depending on the value of the ``XDG_CONFIG_HOME`` environment variable.
+		NovelVM follows the XDG Base Directory Specification, so by default the configuration file is found at ``~/.config/novelvm/novelvm.ini``, but its location might vary depending on the value of the ``XDG_CONFIG_HOME`` environment variable.

-		If ScummVM was installed using Snap, the configuration file is found at ``~/snap/scummvm/current/.config/scummvm/scummvm.ini``
+		If NovelVM was installed using Snap, the configuration file is found at ``~/snap/novelvm/current/.config/novelvm/novelvm.ini``

 		.. note::